finbarr/airbrite-api/README.md

         "customer": {
             "name": "Kanye East",
             "email": "kanye.east@west.com",
+            "card_token": "tok_xxxxxxxx"
             ...
         }
     }

-__Regarding payments, the order can be created with either:__

-1) no existing payment data
-2) existing payment data (already charged)
-3) a Stripe card token (new payment upon order creation)
+The "card_token" property allows you to assign and save a Stripe tokenized credit card to the Customer for future use.
+This will create a Stripe customer object, which allows you to perform recurring charges and track multiple charges that are associated with the same customer.

+__Attaching a Payment at the time of Order creation:__

-If using Stripe, the payment card should be tokenized with `stripe.js` before the order is created.
-With Stripe, there are two ways to manage payments.
-You can make a single charge at order creation or save the payment card for recurring/multiple charges.
+_If using Stripe, the payment card must be tokenized with `stripe.js` before the order is created._

+You can immediately attach a Payment to the newly created Order by including the "payments" connection.
+There are 3 way to create a Payment with this method:

+1) One-time-use Stripe Charge using a tokenized credit card
+2) Use the default Credit Card belonging to the Airbrite Customer on the Order
+3) Use a specific Credit Card belonging to the Airbrite Custoner on the Order

-To make a single charge, you have the option of capturing funds immediately or placing an authorization on the payment card.
+_A note about the "capture" property:_ When creating a Payment, you have the option of capturing funds immediately or placing an authorization on the payment card.
 If capture is not specified, it will default to capturing funds immediately.

+    capture has 3 possible values: charge, auth, hold charge - immediately capture the charge
+        auth - place an authorization on the charge hold - no-op, this just creates a stub payment allowing you to charge or auth at a later time

+_Examples_:

-1) At order creation, capture funds immediately
+1) At order creation, use a one-time-use card token and capture funds immediately

         {
             ...,